Why $40K–$70K Operators Should Fix Delivery Before Marketing: Scaling Broken Delivery Costs $25K–$50K

 Months 5–6 are referral development.
 Before you spend money on marketing, leverage the marketing that’s free—referrals from happy clients.

 Perfect delivery to 20 clients creates natural referrals.
-If satisfaction is 90%+, 30-40% will refer others without being asked.
-If you’re not getting referrals, your delivery isn’t excellent enough yet.
-This connects directly to client retention principles—happy clients stay and refer.
+If satisfaction is 90%+, 30–40% will refer others without being asked; if you’re not getting referrals, your delivery isn’t excellent enough yet.

-The referral test: By month 6, you should have 3-6 clients from referrals.
+By month 6, you should have 3–6 clients from referrals.
 If you don’t, something’s wrong with delivery quality.
-Happy clients refer.
-Satisfied clients don’t.

-Referral economics are better than paid marketing economics:
+Referral economics vs. paid marketing

 Paid marketing: $500–$2,000 per client acquisition